totovr/SimpleOpenNI/README.md

 Once you have downloaded the library unzip it and follow the next steps:

-1. Download SimpleOpenni folder
+1. Select the folder SimpleOpenNI and choose:

+       Edit > Copy

-2. Select the folder SimpleOpenNI and choose Edit > Copy Go to the Finder
+2. Go to the Finder

-   Choose Go > Go to Folder... and enter “~/Documents/Processing/libraries/" without the quotation marks.
-Click OK..
+       Choose Go > Go to Folder... and enter “~/Documents/Processing/libraries/"

+ **Without the quotation marks.
+Click OK.**

-   Press Cmd-V or choose Edit > Paste menu to put "SimpleOpenNI" in this location.
+3. Press **Cmd-V** or choose Edit > Paste menu to put "SimpleOpenNI" in this location.

 ## Test a program sample: